ROAD RAGE (audiobook) by Joe Hill, Stephen King, and Richard Matheson

 My Synopsis:

 In 1971 a relatively unknown director made an ABC made for TV movie called Duel.
-The plot was simple enough - a traveling salesman is harassed by a semi-truck with a mysterious on a nearly empty desert highway.
+The plot was simple enough - a traveling salesman is harassed by a semi-truck on a nearly empty desert highway.
 Spielberg took this opportunity and turned it into the movie that made his career.
 Now, Duel is a cult classic.

 Before the movie was made, there was the short story of the same name.
 Richard Matheson wrote the short story and the screenplay.